Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - Global
   - Apply a full sort operation when **all** series are collected

-The *Global* approach overrule the other two definitions.
+The *Global* approach override the other two definitions.
-*Start point* ordering and and *Local* ordering can work together.
+*Start point* ordering and *Local* ordering can work together.

 #### Evaluating the order by criterion